How to install CCTV cameras in corridors? - NVR IPCAMERA SECURITY

 Information and unnecessary background

 We’re generally not interested in the entire image delivered by the surveillance camera.
 Rather, just the most important aspects, including the observation targets, their recognition, time of appearance on camera, and their further actions.
-The rest is simply background noise that loads the equipment with extra traffic and wastes hard drive and archive storage system space.
+The rest is simply background noise that loads the equipment with extra traffic and wastes and archive storage system space.
 Compare the informational capacity of two images:

 Unnecessary background